Mainakdeb/street-urchins/README.md

 # sea-urchin-private

 ### Current issue:
+* Plot voxels in 3d instead of mesh?
 * Export data into an excel sheet and compare
 * visualize with Valentinas data
 * qualtify difference between valentinas segmentation data and mine